junxit/us-congress-bills-116/metadata.md

 - 2019-06-25 — Introduced in House
 - 2019-06-25 — Introduced in House
 - 2019-06-25 — Referred to the House Committee on Natural Resources.
+- 2019-07-11 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2019-12-04 — Subcommittee Hearings Held.
+- 2020-01-15 — Committee Consideration and Mark-up Session Held.
+- 2020-01-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-01-15 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-08-04 — Placed on the Union Calendar, Calendar No. 373.
+- 2020-08-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-466.
+- 2020-08-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-466.